Cyberwatch/cyberwatch_api_powershell/README.md

 ```

-- Use the client to retreive remote accesses:
+- Use the client to retrieve remote accesses:

 ```powershell
 PS> $client.remote_accesses()